daboehme/caliper-tutorial/tutorial/recording_hatchet.md

 [Hatchet](https://github.com/LLNL/hatchet), a Python library for analyzing hierarchical performance data, such as Caliper's region profiles.

-You can install Hatchet via PyPi:
+The **RADIUSS AWS instances** have Hatchet installed. *Otherwise*, you can install Hatchet via PyPi:

     pip3 install llnl-hatchet